dashpay/platform/packages/js-dash-sdk/docs/platform/identities/about-identity.md

 Read more on the Dash Platform documentation about [Identity](https://dashplatform.readme.io/docs/explanation-identity).
 You might also want to consult the usage for the [DPNS Name Service](/platform/names) in order to attach a name to your created identity.

+## Credits

+Each identity contains a credit balance.
+The ratio is 1 duff = 1000 credits.